 Hill Mechanical Group looked to COOK ARCHITECTURAL Design Studio to realize their vision of converting neglected office space into an innovative, technology-driven facility that functions as a useful resource for collaboration with their peers and demonstrates their digitally-guided fabrication capabilities.
 The carefully coordinated design effort and demonstrative details resulted in a professional workspace that functions as a living model of the clients technological and fabrication capabilities.

-State of the art full service fitness facility located in the LEED certified Merchandise Mart.
-The design takes advantage of the skyline views with cardio equipment oriented at the window line, in addition to the Pilates room and yoga studio.
-With more than 13,000 sq. ft. the facility includes full locker rooms and showers, private lockers, lounge with beverage center, and personal training areas and office.
-The cracked glass walls of the Pilates room maintain an open feeling while providing a level of privacy.
-Cork floors at the reception and lounge areas provide comfort and durability and as a renewable natural resource are environmentally friendly.
+This state of the art full service fitness facility is located in the LEED certified Merchandise Mart.
+With more than 13,000 sq. ft. the facility includes full locker rooms with showers, private lockers, lounge with a beverage center, personal training areas, and offices.
+The design takes advantage of the skyline views with cardio equipment at the window line, in addition to the Pilates room and yoga studio.
+The Pilates room and yoga studio are also designed to optimize the scenery.
+Design details such as the cracked glass walls of the Pilates room maintain an open feeling while providing a level of privacy.
+The environmentally friendly cork floors at the reception and lounge areas provide comfort and durability with a renewable natural resource.

-Seeking to establish a signature office space in downtown Chicago, Farley & Sathers Candy Company asked COOK ARCHITECTURAL to revitalize an existing office space into one that blends a professional office environment with the colorful world of confections.
+Seeking to establish a signature office space in downtown Chicago, Farley’s & Sathers Candy Company asked COOK ARCHITECTURAL Design Studio to revitalize an existing office space into one that blends a professional office environment with the colorful world of confections.

 Located on a primary thoroughfare in Lincoln Park, this building is designed to fit comfortably into its urban context in its massing and use of materials.
 Although it is a relatively large building, its facade is designed as a series of smaller components that are visually appropriate in proportion and scale.
 The brick structure with its masonry detailing and limestone base is reminiscent of many of the surrounding buildings built after the turn of the century.